vladbulhac/GoogleCloudGEmailDispatcher/README.md

         "ReplyTo":"[required - an email address or the same address from To]", "CC":"[optional - an email address]",
         "BCC":"[optional -  an email address]",
-        "Subject":"[required - subject content]",
+        "Subject":"[required - email's subject]",
-        "Content":"[required- content]"
+        "Content":"[required - email's content]"
     }
     ```

     9. Click TEST THE FUNCTION button

-_If you receive a 500 HTTP STATUS CODE due to an Environment Variable that is null, edit the Google Cloud Function and check if there is no space after any Environment Variable_
+_If you receive a 500 HTTP STATUS CODE due to an Environment Variable that is null, edit the Google Cloud Function and check if there's a space after any Environment Variable_